Counterfactual Credit Assignment in Model-Free Reinforcement Learning: Additional Experimental Details

 \subsubsection{Environment details}

-For each task, a random set, but fixed through training, set of 5 out of 10 colored squares are leading to a positive reward.
+For each task, a random, but fixed through training, set of 5 out of 10 colored squares are leading to a positive reward.
 Furthermore, a small reward of 0.5 is provided to the agent when it picks up any colored square.
-Each episode are 140 steps long and it takes 9 steps for the agent to reach one colored square from it initial position.
+As mentioned previously, each episode are 140 steps long and it takes at least 9 steps for the agent to reach one colored square from its initial position.

+The 6 tasks we consider (numbered $\#1$ to $\#6$) are respectively associated with a reward of 80, 4, 100, 6, 2 and 10.
+Tasks $\#$2, $\#$4, $\#$5 and $\#$6 are referred to as `hard’ while tasks $\#$1 and $\#$3 as `easy’ because of their large associated rewards.
+The settings 2, 4 and 6-task are respectively considering tasks 1-2, 1-4 and 1-6.